Envelope Pillow Cover

 Dress It Up Or Keep The Same

 For my pillows, once you have the basic envelope pillow cover complete, you can leave it as is or your “holiday-ify” it.
-Meaning you can make it work for different holidays.
+Meaning you can make it work for different holidays or different seasons.
 This is a red and white pillow, so I can use it for Christmas, Valentine's Day and any patriotic holiday I am decorating for.
 With a strip of fabric and a cute embellishment pinned on, I can “holiday-ify” in minutes.

 Making It a Valentine's Day Pillow